alisasgithub/alisa-digital-garden/_pages/meta.md

 ## Site meta notes

-I like to process textually, leave notes for myself, and signpost the shit out of my thinking in a way that's separate from the content itself.
+I like to process textually by leaving notes for myself, separate from the content.
 I do that through the form of meta notes.

 ```// This is a meta note.```